Mary Kay: Cars

 In 1968, Mary Kay Ash purchased the first pink Cadillac from a Dallas dealership, where it was repainted on site to match the "Mountain Laurel Blush" in a compact Ash carried.
 The Cadillac served as a mobile advertisement for the business.
 The following year, Ash rewarded the company's top five salespeople with similarly painted 1970 Coupe de Ville cars.
 GM has painted over 100,000 custom cars for Mary Kay.
 The specific shade has varied over the years from bubble-gum to soft pearlescent pink.
 GM had an exclusive agreement to sell cars of the specific shade only through Mary Kay.
-The cars are awarded to Independent Beauty Consultants/Directors as company-paid, two-year leases, and Consultants/Directors who choose to buy the cars at the end of the two year lease period are only allowed to resell them to authorized dealers.
+The cars are awarded to consultants as company-paid, two-year leases, and Consultants/Directors who choose to buy the cars at the end of the two-year lease period are only allowed to resell them to authorized dealers.
 After the lease expires, the cars are repainted before being resold.

 Mary Kay has different car incentive levels for its Consultants.
-Independent Beauty Consultants and Directors can earn the use of a silver Chevrolet Malibu or a cash compensation of $425 a month.
-Independent Sales Directors can also earn a black Chevrolet Equinox, Chevrolet Traverse, Mini Cooper or $500 a month.
-Top performing Independent Sales Directors can choose between the pink Cadillac XT5 or XT6, or cash option of $900 a month.
+Consultants can earn the use of a silver Chevrolet Malibu or a cash compensation of $425 a month.
+Consultants can also earn a black Chevrolet Equinox, Chevrolet Traverse, Mini Cooper or $500 a month.
+"Top performing" consultants can choose between the pink Cadillac XT5 or XT6, or cash option of $900 a month.
 The specific qualifications for earning the car depend upon the country, and vehicle that is desired.
-If those qualifications are not met, then the Independent Beauty Consultant/Director has to pay for a portion of the lease of the car for that month.
-Meeting the qualifications entitles the Independent Beauty Consultant/Director to pay no monthly lease and 85% of the car insurance, or a pre-determined cash compensation award.
+If those qualifications are not met, then the consultant has to pay for a portion of the lease of the car for that month.
+Meeting the qualifications entitles the consultant to pay no monthly lease and 85% of the car insurance, or a pre-determined cash compensation award.
 In 2011, a solid black Ford Mustang was introduced as an incentive.
-In 2014, a black BMW was introduced in its place, although the pink Cadillac remains the top reward for those Independent Directors whose units purchase over $100,000 or more of MK products at wholesale cost in a year.
-Internationally, the cars available also vary depending on the regions and countries.
+In 2014, a black BMW was introduced in its place, although the pink Cadillac remains the top reward for those consultants whose units purchase over $100,000 or more of MK products at wholesale cost in a year.

-Earnings for salespeople

-There are two ways for Independent Beauty Consultants to earn money in Mary Kay: recruiting and retail sales.

-Recruiting commission earnings

-"Recruiting commission earnings" reflects the commission and bonuses of 4, 9 or 13% that one earns from the wholesale purchases of MK products by their team or unit.
-These bonuses come straight from Mary Kay corporate and not from the Independent Beauty Consultants' team or units pockets.
-It does not include income from retail sales nor does it include income from the Mary Kay tools business.